SagiriIkeda/LangerJS/README.md

 <!--after-->
 <lang>¡Hellow world!</lang>
 ```
-And every time you use `LENGUAJE.set(language)` the elements will be updated to the new language!
+And every time you use `LANGUAJE.set(language)` the elements will be updated to the new language!

 ## Functions